 Mountain-bike route # 2.
 From the Col de Pierre Plate, go down a small technical descent to join up with the road leading to Le Tomple.
 Go through the hamlet and continue to La Condamine.
 At the crossroads with the road going towards Montbrun, go left for a few metres, then turn right onto a small path.
 Join up with the track leading to Fraissinet-de-Poujols.
 Go through the hamlet and turn right towards Poujols.
 Continue straight all the way to Chaldas.
 After Chaldas, at Point 1015, take the path going downhill to Chamblon.
 Go into the hamlet and continue on the road (GR 60) and then on the track (GR 60).
 Cross the D 16 and skirt Le Fraisse farm to get to Nivoliers.
 In Nivoliers, head towards Cavaladette on a former village track.
 Below Cavaladette, take the road and, at the cross, turn right onto the track leading to Cavalade, Cros Roux, Cros Garnon.
 In Cros Garnon, pass in front of the church before going first to La Mecoire and then to Valbelle.
 Take the D 16 for 3 km to return to the car park at the Col de Pierre Plate.

 - Departure : Col de Pierre Plate pass

 - Arrival : Col de Pierre Plate pass

-- Towns crossed : Florac Trois Rivières, Gorges du Tarn Causses, Mas-Saint-Chély, Hures-la-Parade, Vebron
+- Towns crossed : Florac Trois Rivières, Gorges du Tarn Causses, Mas-Saint-Chély, Hures-la-Parade, and Vebron

 No cycling off-track.
 Trails are stony and at times steep.
 You are strongly advised to wear a helmet.
 Do not forget your repair kit and a small set of tools.
 Be careful around flocks and dogs.
 Please shut all gates and barriers behind yourself.
 Slow down in farms and hamlets.
 Carry water.